fsadock/TravelingSalesman/README.md

 _TC.py_ contains all the code used.

 The algorithm with best result is the GVNS (General Variable Neighborhood Search), but it takes a long time to run with 250 cities.
-I should try adding different neighborhoods or tweaking some other stuff, maybe there's a bug that I didn't catch.
+I should try adding different neighborhoods or tweaking some other stuff.